Simultaneous Estimation and Group Identification for Network Vector Autoregressive Model with Heterogeneous Nodes: Model Estimation

-Theorem \ref{thm_member}(a) asserts that the fraction of network nodes that are assigned to an incorrect group approaches $0$ as $N,T\to\infty$, In particular, ignoring the $o_p\left(N^{-1+\varepsilon_z}\right)$ term, the rate of convergence in part (a) is mainly controlled by $T$ rather than $N$.
+Theorem \ref{thm_member} (a) asserts that the fraction of network nodes that are assigned to an incorrect group approaches $0$ as $N,T\to\infty$, In particular, ignoring the $ O_p\left(N^{-1+\varepsilon_z}\right)$ term, the rate of convergence in part (a) is mainly controlled by $T$ rather than $N$.
 This is consistent with our observations in the simulation study, where an increase in $T$ results in a large reduction in $\wh \varrho_{NT}$ while a larger $N$ only yields a marginal decrease or even an increase of $\wh \varrho_{NT}$.
-The convergence rates given in Theorem~\ref{thm_member}(b)-(c) are of the same form, suggesting that to compensate for the impacts of network effects as well as the network dependence structure, one needs a larger $T$ to ensure estimation consistency.
-This is different from existing results from the panel data literature such as \cite{su2016identifying} and \cite{liu2020identification}.
+The convergence rates given in Theorem~\ref{thm_member}~(b)--(c) are of the same form, suggesting that to compensate for the impacts of network effects as well as the network dependence structure, one needs a larger $T$ by a factor of $n_{up}^2$ (assuming $n_{\max}<\log(N)$) to ensure estimation consistency compared to the case when all nodes are isolated without any followers.
+Consequently, the result is different from existing results from the panel data literature when the individuals are typically treated as independent such as \cite{liu2020identification}.
+Particularly, the network structure related quantities (i.e., $n_{up}, \ol n$) are not incorporated.
+Moreover, compared to the network data setting considered by~\cite{zhu2018grouped}, we remark that while our theoretical results are more sophisticated, our theory imposes much fewer restrictions on the network structure, see Conditions~\ref{assum:prop} and~\ref{assum:prop1} for details.